 He would slowly break down under the weight, and Jiraiya could not allow it.

-If the kid couldn't stray from the path he had decided for himself, then Jiraiya would do what he could to aid him on that path.
+If the kid couldn't stray from the path he had picked for himself, then Jiraiya would do what he could to aid him on that path.

 Naruto was, after all, a child.
-He had many things to learn and see before he could understand, and even dreams such as his could be easily corrupted, or change with time.
-Naruto had to calm down and see there was no need to hurry, learn to control his powers, and most of all he needed to open his eyes to the truth… and finally decide if he would be a good Hokage.
+There were many things he had yet to learn and see with his own eyes before he could understand things for what they were, and not through glittery-tinged glasses.
+His dream was mostly idealised, and he needed to grasp the darker sides just as well; he would have to learn there was no need to hurry, control his powers, and most of all he needed to open his eyes to the truth… and finally decide if he would be a good Hokage.

 A Hokage's power and position could be easily overestimated, and maybe Naruto had just shaped his desire to be accepted into the role of the leader, and Jiraiya knew that feeling too well…